paucls/angular-pluggable-architecture/README.md

 # angular-pluggable-architecture
-An example Angular dashboard app that allows to dynamically plug functionality
+This is an example of an Angular application that allows to dynamically plug functionality.

+The application is a simple Dashboard with Widgets that are loaded at runtime from external sources.